Nuwa: A Quantum Circuit Transpiler Based on a Finite-Horizon Heuristic for Placement and Routing: Numerical results

 \subsection{Comparison with Other Algorithms}

-We first compare the results obtained from our transpiler, called Nuwa, with those produced by \texttt{arct} in~\cite{childs2019circuit} and~\texttt{tket} in~\cite{Sivarajah_2020}.
+We first compare the results obtained from our transpiler, called Nuwa, with those produced by \texttt{arct} in~\cite{childs2019circuit} and~\texttt{tket} in~\cite{sivarajah2020t}.
 Several families of practically important quantum circuits have been contributed by~\cite{childs2019circuit, childscircuits} for benchmarking purposes.
 We benchmark the three algorithms on these families, namely, quantum circuits pertaining to quantum signal processing (QSP)~\cite{low2017optimal}, quantum Fourier \mbox{transformation (QFT),} and the product formula expansion of exponentials of local Hamiltonians, which is of interest in Hamiltonian simulation applications~\cite {childs2021theory}.
 We also benchmark the three algorithms on randomly generated circuits.
+Note that the initial placements for the four algorithms are not identical.

 The results of our comparison are shown in~\cref {compare_childs_pytket_nuwa}.
 On average, Nuwa uses 9.0\% fewer \SWAP gates than \texttt{tket} and 51.8\% fewer \SWAP gates than \texttt{arct} for QSP circuits.
 For QFT circuits, the average improvement is 22.4\% and 52.6\%, respectively.
 For product formula circuits, Nuwa uses 13.1\% more \SWAP gates than \texttt{tket} but 83.1\% fewer than \texttt{arct}.
 For random circuits, the average improvement is 15.7\% and 45.1\%, respectively.